As the name ‘Roomba’ becomes more commonplace in the home, the need for Roomba reviews follows. Are these robot vacuums all they appear to be?

 AEROVAC BRUSHROLL | The AeroVac system uses a dual brushroll system that one large bristle style brushroll at the front of the unit and a smaller plastic paddle brushroll designed inside the unit.
 This system is also designed to effectively agitate and collect debris as it cleans.
 One drawback to the bristle style brushrolls is that if you’re collecting a lot of pet hair, this style tends to tangle more than the AeroForce system brushrolls would.

 iAdapt Navigation is Roomba’s driving technology that helps Roomba navigate around unique spaces.
 As it cleans a room, it adapts to its surroundings and over time most models will learn to map their environment.
 This internal mapping usually means less trial-and-error and less bumping into your furniture or walls.

-This iAdapt technology also equipts these robot vacuums with the intelligence they need to get out of tight spots, prevent tangling cords, and navigate through tricky furniture like chair legs or sofas.
+This iAdapt technology also equips these robot vacuums with the intelligence they need to get out of tight spots, prevent tangling cords, and navigate through tricky furniture pieces like chair legs or sofas.

 Virtual wall barriers are small devices that emit a solid infrared light.
 While you won’t be able to see the light across a room, your iRobot Roomba will, and it helps to prevent them from accessing areas they shouldn’t or rooms you don’t want it to go into.

 STANDARD BARRIER | The original virtual barrier can block a linear area up to 10′ in length, for doors, open areas, or sensitive parts of a room.
 This barrier uses infrared light to wirelessly communicate details about the space to the robot vacuum.

 This barrier is battery-powered and has an “auto” mode so it only uses battery power when it detects that the Roomba is nearby.